 - Use PROC GLM to compare the mean statistics of multiple populations using a One-Way ANOVA

-- Use PROC GLM to compare the mean statistics of multiple populations using a Two-Way ANOVA
+- Use PROC GLM to compare the mean statistics of multiple populations using a Multiple-Factor ANOVA

-- Learn how to deal with interactions in a Two-Way ANOVA.
+- Learn how to deal with interactions in a Multiple-Factor ANOVA.

 - Understand the impact of a blocking factor in ANOVA.